Ken Patera: Japanese promotions (1973, 1977–1984)

-American Wrestling Association (1981–1984)
+Return to American Wrestling Association (1981–1984)

 Patera was an integral part of the Heenan Family in the AWA (1982–1983), and later in the WWF (1984–1985).
 While in the AWA, he feuded with Hulk Hogan, Greg Gagne and Jim Brunzell.
 During Heenan's absence in 1983, caused by a neck injury, Patera joined forces with manager Sheik Adnan El-Kaissie and formed a tag team with Jerry Blackwell known as "the Sheiks" (with Patera calling himself "Sheik Lawrence of Arabia"); both men wore Arabian-style garments and feuded with the High Flyers (Greg Gagne and Jim Brunzell) over the AWA World Tag Team Championship, winning the belts in June 1983.
 Patera and Blackwell later lost the titles to Baron von Raschke and the Crusher.

-Second Return to World Wrestling Federation (1984–1985, 1987–1988)
+Second return to World Wrestling Federation (1984–1985, 1987–1988)

 Patera returned to the WWF and resumed his feud with Hogan, challenging him for the WWF World Heavyweight Championship on May 25, 1985 at the Spectrum and also assisted Big John Studd in his feud with André the Giant, helping Studd cut Andre's hair after both had attacked him in December 1984.
 In June 1985, Patera went to prison for assaulting a police officer and did not wrestle for nearly two years.

 The WWF brought Patera back to the company in the spring of 1987 after he had spent the previous year in prison (see below), airing vignettes on WWF TV and releasing a Coliseum Video cassette entitled The Ken Patera Story, which chronicled his career and his return.
 He was in top physical condition at this point, and his appearance had changed, as he wore natural brown hair, rather than his previous bleached blonde look.
 On the Right After Wrestling program on Sirius Satellite Radio Channel 98, Patera told hosts Arda Ocal and Jimmy Korderas that his natural hair color was brown and he had decided to wrestle in his natural hair color later in his career.
 To ensure he would be accepted as a babyface, he claimed that former manager Bobby Heenan had abandoned him and "sold him down the river" while he was in prison.
 Patera and Heenan held a debate to air their differences, which turned into a physical confrontation between the two that culminated in Patera swinging Heenan with a belt around his neck, causing Heenan to appear on television with a neck brace for months.
 Patera then began feuding with the Heenan Family (at the time composed of Paul Orndorff, Harley Race, King Kong Bundy and Hercules).
 In his first match back at Madison Square Garden, the final match of the night, he defeated the Honky Tonk Man via submission with a bearhug, to a huge ovation.